W01fw00d/frontend-challenge/README.md

 ## Challenge Step 5: How would you improve the app?

-- Write in a few lines how do you think the app can be improved and what would you do different if you had more time.
+Write in a few lines how do you think the app can be improved and what would you do different if you had more time.

+1. New features

+- Dynamically center the Google Map depending on both pickup and dropoff locations.

+- Autosuggest locations using previously geocoded locations.

+- Draw a route between the two locations on the map.

+- A page where users can see previously created jobs (markers and routes) and display them on a Google Map.

+2. Technical improvements

+- Storybook, as a way of displaying the components separately in a "catalog"

+- Add tests, especially for edge cases.
+Ideally, I would have unit tests covering all functionality, and some functional tests with Cypress for the core features.

+- Define a common palette and other common css values like paddings and margins in a common file, so it can be used by all components.

+- I think I missed some TypeScript types in variables and functions